Red Sox vs. Marlins Player Props Betting Odds

 - Home Runs Prop: Over/Under 0.5 (Over Odds: +550)

-- Turner heads into this matchup looking to extend his three-game hit streak.
-In his last five games he is batting .200 with a double, a walk and an RBI.
+- Devers brings a two-game streak with at least one hit into this contest.
+In his last five games he is hitting .353 with two home runs, four walks and three RBI.

 |Opponent